dymio/codenohito_book/rules/rails_deploy.md

     * copy new static files, not included in repository, like `public/content` or some seed files to `shared/public` directory on the server;

+    * probably you will need to run command `ssh-add` before deploy

     * run in the project development directory:

             mina deploy